Mahamé Siby

 Mahamé Siby (born 7 July 1996) is a French professional footballer who plays as a midfielder for Allsvenskan club Malmö FF.

 Career

 Siby is a youth product of Bobigny, and moved to Valenciennes on 28 May 2018.
 He made his professional debut with the club in a 1–0 Ligue 2 loss to Chamois Niortais on 4 December 2018.
 On 4 October 2021, he joined Paris FC on a season-long loan.

 On 29 June 2022, Siby signed a contract with Malmö FF in Sweden until the end of 2026.
+In January 2024, Siby joined Ligue 2 club Bastia on loan until the end of the season with the option to make the move permanent.

 Personal life

-Born in France, Siby is of Malian descent.
+Siby was born in Paris, France and has French nationality.
+He is of Malian descent.